sniner/ansible-openvpn-server-role/README.md

 * `openvpn_ipv4.subnet`: this has to be a **private** subnet.
 Clients will receive an IP out of this subnet, which will be NATed to the public IPv4 of your server.
 * `openvpn_ipv4.length`: the length of the network prefix of the subnet.
-* `openvpn_ipv4.subnet`: it is the same as `length` but a different notation of the same thing.
-Clumsy, true.
 * `openvpn_ipv6.prefix`: has to be the **public** (i.e. routable) IPv6 /64 prefix of your server.
 * `openvpn_ipv6.addon`: used to divide the IPv6 address range into two parts.
 See [OpenVPN wiki][1] on "Splitting a single routable IPv6 netblock".
 * `openvpn_ipv6.length`: length of the prefix part, i.e. 64 + length of addon.